Challenges in Solving Chiral Hydrodynamics: Abstract

 \section{Abstract}

-We prove that ideal chiral hydrodynamics, as derived from chiral kinetic theory, is acausal and its initial-value problem is ill-posed.
+We prove that ideal chiral hydrodynamics, as derived from chiral kinetic theory, is acausal and its initial-value problem is ill-posed both in the linearized case around a local equilibrium solution and also in the full nonlinear regime.
 Therefore, such theory cannot be used to determine how the chiral anomaly affects the hydrodynamic evolution.
-We also prove that the standard first-order theory of viscous chiral hydrodynamics is acausal.
-We show that these fundamental issues can be cured by using different definitions (frames) for the hydrodynamic fields.
+We show that these fundamental issues can be fixed by using different definitions (frames) for the hydrodynamic fields.
+This leads to a causal theory of ideal chiral hydrodynamics where the vorticity strength is constrained by the coefficient that encodes the anomaly.